rbtcollins/bitnami-docker/vcloud/redmine/README.md

 Kubernetes offers a [DNS cluster addon](https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/dns) which uses [SkyDNS](https://github.com/skynetservices/skydns).
 In this section we deploy the DNS addon in our Kubernetes cluster.

-These instructions can be executed on any of the nodes of the cluster.
+These instructions can be executed on any of the nodes in the cluster.

 First, download the configuration templates.